vocabexpresshaxer/testing2/README.md

 Step 1
 -
-Navigate to https://repl.it/repls/MediumblueRightCron in a browser window on your computer (phones work, but are too small to see and use, plus increase difficulty of switching tabs back to HQ etc.)
+Navigate to [Website Given Once Paid] in a browser window on your computer (phones work, but are too small to see and use, plus increase difficulty of switching tabs back to HQ etc.)

 Step 2
 -